starchy-tato/starchy-tato/README.md

 - 👋 Hello!
 I’m @starchy-tato
-- 📚 I’m interested in expanding my knowledge of front end and back end technologies!
+- 📚 I’m interested in expanding my knowledge of front end & back end technologies and TDD!
 - 🌱 Currently a Jr.Software Developer!
 My goal is to learn as much as I can and continue to develop my technical skills in ruby on rails, rspec and react.
 I have a background as a piping designer in O&G.
 - ✨ Open to constructive feedback
 - 🇨🇦 🐄 🐶 🎮 🎨 ⌨️